vendestine/mobile_robotics/README.md

 ## EECE5550 LAB2
-### Install the relevant pacakge
+### Install the relevant package
-we should install the sophus pacakge, the link is below. https://pypi.org/project/sophuspy/
+we should install the sophus package, the link is below. https://pypi.org/project/sophuspy/

 ### Run the code